Adam Russell (baseball): Chicago White Sox

 Russell was rated by Baseball America as the number seven prospect and possessing the best fastball in the White Sox farm system entering the season.
-He was 10–6 with a 3.43 ERA in 27 starts between Class-A Advanced Winston-Salem Warthogs and the Double-A Birmingham Barons.
+He was 10–6 with a 3.43 ERA in 27 starts between High-A Winston-Salem Warthogs and the Double-A Birmingham Barons.
 Russell ranked among the organizational leaders in starts, wins, ERA, strikeouts and innings pitched.
 Opponents hit .248, including a .210 mark by lefties against Russell.
 He began the season at Winston-Salem, going 7–3 with a 2.66 ERA in 17 starts.
 He was promoted to Birmingham on July 12, where he went 3–3 with a 4.75 ERA in 10 starts.
 He was 2–0 with a 3.65 ERA in 13 relief appearances with the Scottsdale Scorpions of the Arizona Fall League.